Norte-Development/ialex-convex/docs/database-schema.md

 This document describes the complete database schema for the iAlex legal document management application.

+> **📋 Authentication Update**: This application now uses Clerk authentication with a comprehensive onboarding system.
+See [Authentication & Onboarding Setup](./authentication-setup.md) for complete setup instructions.

 ## Overview

 The iAlex application uses Convex as its backend database.
 The schema is designed to support: